 - Strength and timing of electrical signals passing through your heart

 But because the test is a quick snapshot, a standard EKG won't always catch AFib.
-Sometimes you'll need a portable EKG machine to keep tabs on your heart over a longer time.
+Sometimes you'll need a portable heart rhythm monitor to keep tabs on your ticker over a longer time.

-Holter monitor.
-You keep this with you for 24 to 48 hours while it continuously records your heart's electrical activity.
+You keep this device with you for 24 to 48 hours while it continuously records your heart's electrical activity.
 The extra time gives a better chance of picking up an abnormal heart rhythm, what doctors call an arrhythmia.

 Then you just go about doing what you usually do.
 Your doctor will check the recorded results later.

-Event monitor.
-This works like a Holter monitor, but it only records your heart's activity at certain times.
+This works like a Holter monitor, but it records your heart's activity only at certain times, usually for a 30-day period.
 It might automatically start recording when it senses something is off.
 Or you might have to push a button when you feel:

 - A racing or fluttering heart

-You may need to wear it for a couple of months -- as long as it takes to catch and record the trouble.
+You may need to wear it for a month or so -- as long as it takes to catch and record the trouble.

 It's just what it sounds like: A test that puts extra stress on your heart to see how it responds to working hard and beating fast.
 You'll be hooked up to an EKG during the test, and the technician will watch your heart rate and blood pressure, too.

-If your body can't handle intense activity, you can take a special medicine that makes your heart work harder instead.
+If your body can't handle intense activity, you can take a special medicine that makes your heart beat faster instead.

 - The size and shape of your heart

-- How well the heart chambers and valves are working
+- How well the heart muscle and valves are working

 - Where the heart muscle isn't contracting the right way